-To create a more efficient operating model and respond to increasing demands from regulators in the US, UK and EMEA, the BNY Mellon EMEA Operating Model is being re-aligned around Three Banking Entities in EMEA.
-To facilitate this model, a new global booking principle and a Dual Custody model is being implemented within BNY Mellon.
+To create a more efficient operating model and respond to increasing demands from regulators in the US, UK and EMEA, the BNY Mellon EMEA Business Operating Model has been re-aligned around Three Banking Entities in EMEA.
+To facilitate this model, a new global booking principle and a Dual Custody model was implemented within BNY Mellon.
 This rationalized, more efficient and simple structure will give BNY Mellon SA/NV flexibility for growth by freeing up capital, allowing greater capacity for new products and services and focusing its business on EU clients.

-The rationales behind the Three Bank Model initiative include:
+The rationales behind the EMEA Business Operating Model include:

-- Reduction of complexity in Legal Entity structure as well as respective contractual framework; - Improvement of resolvability by removing duplication, potential conflicts and improving transparency on risks; - Viability of businesses with appropriate client base, operations / balance sheet size, capital and management; - Appropriate alignment to client needs and improvement of client experience through more efficient service delivery; - Delivery of shareholder value through more efficient use of resources, liquidity and capital and improved client growth and retention
+- reduction of complexity in Legal Entity structure as well as respective contractual framework; - improvement of resolvability by removing duplication, potential conflicts and improving transparency on risks; - viability of businesses with appropriate client base, operations / balance sheet size, capital and management: - appropriate alignment to client needs and improvement of client experience through more efficient service delivery; and - delivery of shareholder value through more efficient use of resources, liquidity and capital and improved client growth and retention.

-The outcome of the Three Bank Model is illustrated in figure 2 below:
+The outcome of the EMEA Business Operating Model is illustrated in figure 2 below:

-Figure 2: The Three Bank Model
+Figure 2: EMEA Business Operating Model